Discover the Wittelsbach Dukes, Electors & Kings of Bavaria & their elegant capital, Munich

 - Day 5: Sunday 24 March

 - The Neue Pinakothek will be closed for repairs during our visit (we shall see highlights from its collection elsewhere) and we shall visit in its place the Pinakothek der Moderne, one of the best collections of modern and contemporary art in Germany.
 After a group lunch, we return to the hotel for a short break before we attend our final opera, Wagner’s Parsifal.
 The wonderful cast includes Michael Nagy as Amfortas, René Pape as Gunemanz, Burkhard Fritz as Parsifal and Nina Stemme as Kundry; the conductor will be Kirill Petrenko.

 - Day 6: Monday 25 March

 - We drive out to Nymphenburg, the family’s favourite summer residence.
 Here, a mixture of baroque, rococo and neoclassical interiors are furnished appropriately, the ensemble set amidst a fine landscape park.
 We continue to the airport for our return flight.

-You will be able to book up to three operas – Puccini’s La fanciulla del West on 22 March, Donizetti’s Roberto Devereux on 23 March and Wagner’s Parsifal on 24 March.
-Details of how to book tickets will be sent to participants upon receipt of your booking form.
+You will be able to choose up to three operas – Puccini’s La fanciulla del West on 22 March, Donizetti’s Roberto Devereux on 23 March and Wagner’s Parsifal on 24 March.
+Details of how we shall book your tickets will be sent to participants upon receipt of your booking form.

 - Price: £2,375 per person